AshtarCodes/AshtarCodes/README.md

 - 👨‍💻 My recent projects are available at [https://ashtarcodes.com](https://ashtarcodes.com)

 - 📫  Reach me at **ashtarcodes@gmail.com**

-- Currently diving deeper into React
+- Currently working with and learning more React, Node, Typescript, and Jest

-- Currently working on Con Sazon, a full-stack app for finding culturally mindful recipes and meal planning.
+- Currently working on Con Sazon, a full-stack app for finding delicious meals from my favorite cuisines and using them to meal plan and shop.
+The app centers black and latinx cuisines, and also features some Thai, Indian, and other recipes.

 <h3 align="left">Connect with me:</h3>
 <p align="left">